 The Hundred 2022 fixtures list: when are the matches and how does the tournament work

-The Hundred returns for its second edition next week, with the ECB hoping to build on the inaugural tournament last year.
+The Hundred returns for its second edition this week, with the ECB hoping to build on the inaugural tournament last year.

 The new format gives each team one hundred bowls to take 10 wickets, compared to the slightly longer T20 matches, and uses a draft system to build the teams.